Vampire: The Eternal Struggle: Overview

 Each player starts the game with 30 "pool", which represents the player's influence.
 If a player's pool is reduced to 0, the player is "ousted" and eliminated from the game.
-The object for each player is to oust their "prey" (the player seated on their left) while defending themself from their "predator" (the player seated on their right).
+The object for each player is to oust their "prey" (the player seated on their left) while defending themselves from their "predator" (the player seated on their right).
 Each time a player is ousted, their predator gains a victory point and 6 pool, with a bonus victory point for being the last surviving player in the game; when all but one of the players have been eliminated, the player with the most victory points wins.

 On a player's turn, they direct their minions to perform a number of actions and attacks, which other players' minions may intercept or interrupt.
 A player must spend their own pool in order to bring vampires out from their crypt or sometimes to play cards from their hand (as indicated on the card).
 Therefore, players continually have to make decisions based on how much they want to invest into assets in play and how much to retain to stay alive, especially against other players capable of sudden dangerous "bleeds" (direct attacks on the player's pool).

 Gameplay offers many options for alliance or betrayal.
 Due to the fact that being ousted nets the predator 6 pool, and thus makes him stronger and more dangerous to the next prey, it is not uncommon for players to suddenly start helping a player in a weak situation, or gang up on a player who seems to be getting too strong.
 This makes forming and shifting alliances part and parcel of the game.
 Short-term deals and trade-offs (with very fluid terms) are typical, and bluffing is also often used.

-Games can take anything from half an hour to three or more hours (for a 5-player game).
+Game time varies greatly depending on the number of players and the style of decks played.
+Games can take anywhere from half an hour to three or more hours (for a 5-player game).
 In tournament play and in some informal games, a time limit may be imposed, after which all remaining players receive half a victory point in addition to any they may have already received.
-Standard time limit for a tournament game is 2 hours.
-Game time varies greatly depending on the number of players and the style of decks played.
+The standard time limit for a tournament game is 2 hours.

 Playing styles

 There are many ways to win in V:TES, though they all depend on eventually wearing down your prey's pool.
-Some of the most common styles, as described in official player's guide are:
+Some of the most common styles, as described in the official player's guide are: